How to Connect Microsoft Teams Chats with Slack (2026)

 • The connection starts syncing from the moment it’s created

-• Chat history is not transferred, and previous messages will not appear
+• Chat history is not transferred

 From the Conclude Dashboard

-To connect an existing Microsoft Teams chat to a Slack channel, follow these steps in the Conclude dashboard:
+To connect an existing Microsoft Teams chat to a Slack channel, follow these steps steps in the Conclude dashboard:

 • Navigate to Connect internal and select Channels